tspeckhofer/tspeckhofer.github.io/_posts/2021-07-18-jekyll-typora-and-mathjax.md

 ~~~

-For more details and commands in Markdown, read [this page](https://guides.github.com/features/mastering-markdown/), [this page](https://www.markdownguide.org/basic-syntax/) and [this page](https://support.typora.io/Markdown-Reference/).
+For more details and commands in Markdown, you can read [this page](https://guides.github.com/features/mastering-markdown/), [this page](https://www.markdownguide.org/basic-syntax/) and [this page](https://support.typora.io/Markdown-Reference/).
 You can also try out the online Markdown editors [Editor.md](https://pandao.github.io/editor.md/en.html) and [Dillinger](https://dillinger.io/).

 ## Typora

 [Typora](https://typora.io/) is a very feature-rich and easy-to-use Markdown editor (and it is free during beta).
 You can download it [here](https://typora.io/#download).
 It is a "what you see is what you get" editor that can display all the elements described above (i.e. headings, links, tables, code blocks etc.), but there is also a "Source Code Mode".
 If you write `[TOC]`, Typora will generate a table of contents with clickable links automatically!
 There are also keyboard shortcuts -- you can press e.g. `Ctrl` and `+` or `-` in order to change the level of a heading -- and it is also very easy to make tables in Typora.
 Typora also supports $\LaTeX$ inline math and math blocks, and you can export to HTML, PDF and many other formats.
 Later we will discuss how to insert images (which will be copied to the correct folder in your Jekyll page automatically).
 Finally, Typora also supports normal HTML tags.

 I suggest that you go to `File - Preferences` (or pressing `Ctrl + comma`) and have a look at all the settings.
-Under `Appearence`, you can click on `Open Theme Folder` and paste the file [mytheme.css](/files/2021-07-18-jekyll-typora-and-mathjax/mytheme.css) into the theme folder.
-Then you can click on `Themes` in Typora's menu bar and choose the theme "Mytheme" in order to get basically the same formatting in Typora as in my Jekyll page (using e.g. the Palatino font).
+Under `Appearence`, you can click on `Open Theme Folder` and paste the file [mytheme_black.css](/files/2021-07-18-jekyll-typora-and-mathjax/mytheme_black.css) or [mytheme_blue.css](/files/2021-07-18-jekyll-typora-and-mathjax/mytheme_blue.css) into the theme folder.
+Then you can click on `Themes` in Typora's menu bar and choose the theme "Mytheme Black" or "Mytheme Blue" in order to get basically the same formatting in Typora as in my Jekyll page (e.g. using the Palatino font).

 ## Using Markdown files in Jekyll

-Jekyll generates a blog using all text files of the form `YEAR-MONTH-DAY-title.md` (or `.html`) in the folder `[...].github.io/_posts` (but files with a future date will not be displayed on the page before that date).
+Jekyll generates a blog using all text files of the form `YEAR-MONTH-DAY-title.md` (or `.html`) in the folder `[...].github.io/_posts`.
+Files with a future date will not be displayed on the page before that date.
 In order to use `.md` files for a Jekyll blog, they have to start with a YAML front matter block that sets the layout and other meta data, for example:

 ~~~yaml
 ---